-Dorsey Wright® SmallCap Technical Leaders Index
+Dorsey Wright® Technical Leaders Index

-The Underlying Index is a modified market capitalization-weighted index that includes securities that demonstrate powerful relative strength characteristics.
+The Underlying Index includes securities that demonstrate powerful relative strength or "momentum" characteristics.
 Such securities are selected for the Underlying Index pursuant to Dorsey Wright's proprietary methodology, which emphasizes a security's momentum and takes into account, among other factors, the performance of each of the companies in the eligible universe as compared to benchmark indices.